-- Every Bohemian style room should start with a simple base colour in warm and earthy tones A bright base tone could be too rich and chaotic, so we always suggest a neutral colour palette.
+- Every Bohemian-style room should start with a simple base color in warm and earthy tones.
+A bright base tone could be too rich and chaotic, so we suggest a neutral color palette.

-- Plants are an easy and affordable way of creating a relaxed vibe, at the same time adding dimension to a space.
-Plants not only complement most spaces; they purify the air while adding a pop of colour.
+- Plants are an easy and affordable way of creating a relaxed vibe while adding dimension to a space.
+Plants not only complement most spaces; they purify the air while adding a pop of color.

-- One of the most cost-effective ways of creating Bohemian style is to layer similar patterns.
-These might be contrasting patterned rugs and/or colourful throws and cushions.
-While maintaining a consistent colour theme, have some fun with mixing and contrasting patterns, scales, shapes, and styles, to create a lush Bohemian vibe.
+- One of the most cost-effective ways of creating a Bohemian style is to layer similar patterns.
+These might be contrasting patterned rugs and colorful throws and cushions.
+While maintaining a consistent color theme, have some fun mixing and contrasting patterns, scales, shapes, and styles to create a lush Bohemian vibe.

-- Another easy way to create an authentic Bohemian style home is to add low-lying furniture – the closer to the floor the better.
+- Another easy way to create an authentic Bohemian-style home is to add low-lying furniture – the closer to the floor, the better.
 Consider low-backed sofas with added poufs for extra seating, all covered in comfortable, plush throw cushions.
-Add a comfortable rug to finish the look and top it with different size cushions.
+Add a cozy rug to finish the look, and top it with different size cushions.

 - Any furniture and materials you add to your home should look as if they’ve been well used before coming into your home.
 Bohemian style is about pre-loved pieces that appear to have been sourced from an exotic market in some far-off location.

-- Bohemian style is definitely not about minimalism!
-It’s about indulgent maximalism, but while your living room should be full of curated finds, we suggest a more pared down version of this for your bedroom.
+- Bohemian style is not about minimalism!
+It’s about hedonistic maximalism, but while your living room should be full of curated finds, we suggest a more pared-down version for your bedroom.

-- Make sure everything you love and everything you’ve collected throughout your lifetime is prominently on display – layer all your trinkets and treasures to tell your story.
+- Make sure everything you love and collect throughout your lifetime is prominently displayed – layer all your trinkets and treasures to tell your story.

-- Bohemian décor conjures up bold hues and bright colours, from purples, pinks, greens, and oranges - when it comes to luxurious Bohemian design the bolder the better.
+- Bohemian décor conjures up bold hues and bright colors, from purples, pinks, greens, and oranges – when it comes to luxurious Bohemian design, the more aggressive, the better.

 - Mirrored and metallic surfaces are hallmarks of Bohemian design.
 They create focal points in your room and add a sense of glamour.

-- If you’re not well-travelled, visit your local antiques shop and search for interesting treasurers to display.
+- If you’re not well-traveled, visit your local antique shop and search for exciting treasures to display.
 Go bold with artistic pieces that stand out.